 Upon completion of the course requirements, students receive certificate recognition on their University transcript and a letter from the Director of the Oden Institute that describes the program and work completed.
 These, plus supporting letters from supervising faculty and graduate mentors, are valuable assets for students applying to graduate school and pursuing competitive job opportunities.

 To be eligible to pursue the CSE Certificate, a student must be a degree-seeking undergraduate student currently enrolled at The University of Texas at Austin.
-Certificate requirements must be completed in conjuction with the degree requirements or within one year after earning the undergraduate degree.
+Certificate requirements must be completed in conjunction with the degree requirements or within one year after earning the undergraduate degree.

 To earn the certificate, students must complete eighteen (18) credit hours (a minimum of 12 credit hours must be upper division) of approved coursework and earn a grade of C or better in each certificate course.
 A student’s overall GPA in certificate courses must be 3.00 or greater.

 Students must take at least one course* in each of the following areas (full list of approved CSE Certificate courses):